Engaging Governments and International Organizations

 IFOR members are deeply committed to transforming the culture of violence into what Martin Luther King Jr. often described as the “Beloved Community.”
 In pursuit of this mission, it has recognized the importance of engaging governments and international organizations.

 IFOR members have been supportive of the principles found in the charter of the United Nations since before the UN’s founding in 1945.
-The most notable exception is that IFOR members do not regard the UN as capable of legitimizing armed conflict.
+The most notable exception is that IFOR members do not support the UN providing legitimacy to any armed conflict.

 The UN is the preeminent institution for international politics and is an important venue within which to encourage peace and international human rights.
 IFOR has had special consultative status at the United Nations since 1979.
 IFOR representatives work at the UN Headquarters in New York and its major offices in Geneva and Vienna.
 Additionally, IFOR is represented at UNESCO in Paris.
 This is the Educational, Scientific, and Cultural Organization of the UN.